Skip to main content

 SRAM Saving

-SRAM saving fallbacks to the usage of the classic static RAM (SRAM) chip + battery module or ferroelectric RAM (FRAM) chip, which doesn't need a battery but it's more expensive.
+SRAM saving falls back to the use of the classic static RAM (SRAM) chip + battery module or ferroelectric RAM (FRAM) chip, which does not need a battery but is more expensive.

 You need to be aware of this if you are planning to produce your own games and ship them to your players as SRAM normally relies on CR2032 lithium batteries, which may have complicated shipping procedures.